dxyz773/mind-matters/README.md

 # Mind Matters

 ## Introduction
+This repository was created as part of the Women Who Code Hackathon For Social Code 2023.
 Mind Matters is an application designed to help individuals improve their well-being and mental health by providing a structured way to engage in self-care tasks.
 It offers a task tracking system to motivate users to perform these tasks regularly.
 In addition, the app provides a wealth of wellness resources and information on how to perform various self-care tasks effectively.

 ## Problem Statement
 Maintaining mental health and well-being is essential, but many people struggle to establish and stick to a self-care routine.
 Our app addresses this challenge by offering a solution that encourages users to engage in tasks that promote mental health and overall well-being.
 Moreover, we understand that individuals may need guidance on how to perform self-care tasks effectively.